 As she tells it, "I didn't start out on a mission for social justice," but after seeing the need for more fairness and accountability, Buolamwini has now gone on to launch the Algorithmic Justice League (AJL) – an organization that works to highlight and address algorithmic bias.
 Buolamwini and the AJL have done art projects, written research papers, taken to the media to call for a moratorium on facial analysis and policing, and they are even advising on legislation and professional standards for the field of computer vision.

 So what does "working" mean if you want to make data products that are anti-racist and anti-sexist?
 On the one hand, the software did "work".
 It was pretty good at detecting faces for the white men who comprised 78% of the data set.
 But Buolamwini likes to remind her audiences that Europeans are less than 10% of the world's population, so it didn't work for the majority of the global population.
 And even so, "it's not just about creating accurate algorithms but creating equitable systems," she says.
-We can't just be building more precise surveillance apparatuses but also look at the deployment, governance, use and impacts of these technologies – "Communities not companies should determine whether and how this technology is used by law enforcement."
+We can't just build more precise surveillance apparatuses; we also need to look at the deployment, governance, use and impacts of these technologies: "Communities, not companies, should determine whether and how this technology is used by law enforcement."

-The first step to pushing back against this fundamentally conservative force is to understand that the single most damaging thing one can do to uphold the racist, sexist order of the world is to claim that they have no values, no politics, and that their work with data is neutral.
+The first step to pushing back against this fundamentally conservative force is to understand that the single most damaging thing one can do to uphold the oppressive order of the world is to claim that they have no values, no politics, and that their work with data is neutral.
 This is Haraway's god trick and Benjamin's imagined objectivity - the veil at work to obscure power differentials.
-This neutrality narrative would be item #1 in the BuzzFeed listicle "Things Men Tell Themselves to Stay on Top".
+This neutrality narrative would be item #1 in the BuzzFeed listicle "Things Straight White Men Tell Themselves to Stay on Top."

 The structural domain is that of laws and policies and schools and institutions – it organizes and codifies oppression.
 If we take the example of voting, most US states prohibited women from voting in elections until the 1910s.
 Even after the passage of the Nineteenth amendment in 1920, many state voting laws included literacy tests and other ways to specifically exclude women of color,